The current arrangement

 Traffic signals would make clear to road users which turns are permitted at each of the junctions on the inner ring road.
 At the Catholic Church junction, for instance, Hills Rd inbound traffic would be permitted only to to turn left; outbound traffic would be permitted to go straight on or turn right.
 Filter arrows on the traffic lights would make this clear.

 People would still be able to park their cars at the multi-storey car parks for the foreseeable future (in part because the City Council is heavily dependent on the revenues from these car parks).
-Streets within the inner ring road would still be accessible for residents and licensed taxis.
+Streets within the inner ring road would still be accessible for residents, buses (with size/weight restrictions on roads between Emmanuel St and Magdalene St) and licensed taxis.